Essays in Philosophy

 Manuscript Preparation / Submission Procedure

 All submissions should by made in electronic format via email attachments to the General Editor, Ramona Ilea, at: [email protected].
 Files should be Word format or equivalent (.doc, .docx, .rtf).
 Manuscripts should be prepared for anonymous review, with no reference to the author(s) in the text or the notes.
 Authors should use the “Inspect Document” feature in Word to remove all identifying information from the document properties.
-The maximum acceptable length is 9,000 words.
-A complete submission includes an abstract (single paragraph, up to 175 words).
+The maximum acceptable length is 6,000 words, including works cited and endnotes.
+A complete submission includes an abstract (single paragraph, up to 150 words).

 Essays in Philosophy uses the The Chicago Manual of Style, 17th edition.
 A helpful resource on The Chicago Manual of Style is available online here.